CMakePP/CMaize/README.md

 Documentation [link](https://cmakepp.github.io/CMaize)

+We believe that the development of build systems should follow the same software engineering best practices as traditional source code.
+One such best practice is the DRY ("Don't Repeat Yourself") principle.
+Most build systems written in CMake are extremely verbose and boilerplate heavy.
+CMaize was developed to facilitate writing CMake build systems which adhere to the DRY principle.

 # Features

 - Minimize boilerplate.
 CMake is verbose, CMaize isn't.
+- Pure CMake.
+CMaize is written using the CMake programming language which means you have access to every feature CMake provides in addition to those provided by CMaize itself.
 - Automatically keep up with CMake's ever changing best practices.
 CMaize provides a stable API and maintains the mapping from that API to CMake's current best practices.